MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field DisplayOnlyVsync.VidPnTargetId

-[in] For a display-only driver, the zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
+For a display-only driver, the zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
 This number represents the video present target where the vertical sync occurs.
 Supported starting with Windows 8.

 ### -field CrtcVsyncWithMultiPlaneOverlay